Fox's Book of Martyrs

 obtain chains sufficient, they were separated, and

 each prisoner had but one pair.
-The prison was repaired, a new fence made, and
+The prison was repaired,

-a large airy shed erected in front of the prison, where the prisoners were
+a new fence made, and a large airy shed erected in front of the prison, where

-allowed to remain during the day, though locked up in the little close prison
+though locked up in the little close prison at night.
+All the children

-at night.
-All the children recovered from the smallpox; but my watchings and fatigue, together with my miserable food, and
+recovered from the smallpox; but my watchings and fatigue, together with my

-is almost always fatal to foreigners.
+the country, which is almost always fatal to

 "My